 Information about each of the available exams is presented below.
 All students, however, should note that because this work is intended to gauge relative mastery of the knowledge and skills of a full semester course, credit is not granted for performances that might qualify as a weak pass in the work of an actual section of the course; credit will be granted only for strong work that clearly indicates the examinee has a solid background in the scope of the course.
 Students are advised to undertake departmental exams only if they have reason to believe they can be successful by virtue of having appropriate background and skill, not merely in vague hopes of avoiding the work of a course.

-Students wishing to take the College Composition CLEP exam to attempt credit for English 100 should contact the WKU Counseling and Testing Center (270-745-3159) for guidelines.
+The College Composition CLEP test is the designated departmental examination for credit for English 100.
+Interested students should contact the WKU Counseling and Testing Center (270-745-3159) for guidelines.